 Cloud automation can help route web traffic across multiple servers to ensure optimal resource utilization.
 Load balancing limits delays and improves the overall responsiveness of websites and applications.

 Additionally, websites and applications won’t go down when one of the servers in a cluster is offline, with other servers picking up the load.
 This process means that restarting or replacing servers becomes much more manageable.

 Development and Testing

 With cloud automation, developing and testing new updates in multiple environments becomes easy.
 The software can be tested in browsers and various operating systems and be updated and released continuously with fewer errors.

 IaC (Infrastructure as Code)

-Kubernetes is a widely used open-source system for automation used to manage containerized workloads and services.
-Today, all major cloud providers are offering their own branded versions of Kubernetes, including Google, Microsoft, and Amazon, to name a few.
+Kubernetes is a widely-used, open-source system for automation that manages containerized workloads and services.
+Most cloud providers offer branded versions of Kubernetes today, from Google to Microsoft to Amazon.